liqiantech/helloworld/README.md

 Today is just like yesterday, and the day before yesterday, and the day before that.
 The more similar each day is the faster time flows.
 Maybe there is a way to live differently, but I can't find it.

 I have a whole new plan for the next few years.
 I began my career as a developer after graduating from college, but my major was not related.
 Now I want to make up to it.
 The new plan is starting to learn computer science.
 This alone could take several years, but slow is better than never.
 I believe after this, I should know better how computers and programs work, and how the code I write day to day works behind the scene.
 Let's look forward to it.

+Suddenly I realized when I was writing, I didn't care too much about grammar.
+I watched a lot of English movies and tvs, and read a lot of English articles, and now I just write anything comes to my mind.
+This is not a 100% good thing.
+Since I haven't been trained systematically, my words could fall into a situation of caos, thus can't be used to express my thoughts accurately.